decretist/Dissertation/Chapter3/chapter3.markdown

 sophisticated use of Roman law concepts and terminology than the first recension.

-[12] Pennington, 365.
+[13] Pennington, 365.

-[13] **Placeholder for Pennington, Eichbauer footnote**
+[14] **Placeholder for Pennington, Eichbauer footnote**

-[14] Pennington, “The Biography of Gratian, the Father of Canon Law,” 367–68.
+[15] Pennington, “The Biography of Gratian, the Father of Canon Law,” 367–68.

-[15] "He is one of those deeply admirable men of pious modesty, like the builders of the medieval cathedrals, whose person is hidden and effaced completely behind their immortal works."
+[16] "He is one of those deeply admirable men of pious modesty, like the builders of the medieval cathedrals, whose person is hidden and effaced completely behind their immortal works."
 (Kuttner, “The Father of the Science of Canon Law,” 4).

-[16] **Expand: Winroth argues for a short teaching career, Southern argues for no teaching career.** R.W.
-Southern is the extreme outlier in this regard, citing as late as 1995 Gratian's supposed association with the Camaldolese order to advance an argument that he had never been a
-teacher: "Reliable writers after his death affirmed that Gratian was a Benedictine monk of the Camaldolesian Order, a small Italian branch of the Benedictines, which combined austerity of life with considerable freedom to contribute to the work of the Church in a wide variety of ways.
-This is what Gratian did.
-He engaged in a very un-monastic branch of study, and produced a law book which became the most widely distributed and probably most generally used of all the masterpieces of twelfth-century learning." "the book, and not the teaching of pupils, was the offering Gratian's monastic life brought to the Church".
-(Southern, *Scholastic Humanism and the Unification of Europe*, 1:286–87, 304).
-Southern also asserts that no one claims to have been Gratian's student---"none of the earliest users of his work claims to have been taught by him". "although other scholars made some very early alterations and additions to the text of the *Decretum*, none of them claimed to have been taught by him."
-(Southern, 1:287, 304). **Does Southern provide footnotes to support these statements?**
+[17] **Winroth argues for a short teaching career, Southern argues for no teaching career.** Southern also asserts that no one claims to have been Gratian's student---"none of the earliest users of his work claims to have been taught by him". "although other scholars made some very early alterations and additions to the text of the *Decretum*, none of them claimed to have been taught by him."
+(Southern, *Scholastic Humanism and the Unification of Europe*, 1:287, 304). **Does Southern provide footnotes to support these statements?**

-[17] **Expand:** The tradition of Roman law teaching in Bologna preserved an elaborate genealogy of masters and their students: Pepo preceded Wernerius \[Irnerius\], who taught the Four Doctors.
+[18] **Expand:** The tradition of Roman law teaching in Bologna preserved an elaborate genealogy of masters and their students: Pepo preceded Wernerius \[Irnerius\], who taught the Four Doctors.
 Odofredus is an important source for this tradition, and his remarks about